ima-nyush/Critical-Data-Visualization-F19/README.md

 Group Activity: Mapping the subjects of this course.

+Take-aways:
-Data is never “raw”, but always cooked.
+- Data is never “raw”, but always cooked.

-Data and Data Infrastructures.
+- Data and Data Infrastructures.
   - looking beyond data as a resource
   - data is performative

-“data”
+- “data”
   - from latin (‘given’)
     - how about "capta" (== ‘taken’)?*
   - used in singular and plural

-data has no truth
+- data has no truth
 \*J Drucker

 #### Assignments: